 You may also have the option of pursuing a legal case against the facility or care provider.
 An experienced nursing home abuse attorney can explain your options for filing a lawsuit.

 If you’re looking for a long-term care facility for yourself or a loved one, you can check the DQA website to find out if the places you’re considering have a history of complaints or investigations.
 This can help you narrow down your list to facilities that have a good reputation.
 Unfortunately, it’s not possible to know for sure whether a nursing home will be a safe place.

 It’s devastating to learn that your loved one has been harmed or exploited by those who were supposed to be caring for them.
 Unfortunately, nursing home abuse is all too common in Madison and throughout Wisconsin.

 At Boller & Vaughan, we’re committed to doing everything we can to stop nursing home abuse and secure justice for victims and their families.
-If you suspect abuse or neglect, contact our caring team to schedule a free consultation.
-We’ll listen to your story and help you understand your options.
+If you suspect abuse or neglect, contact our caring team to schedule a FREE consultation.
+Our nursing home abuse lawyers will listen to your story and help you understand your options.

 Schedule online or call our Madison office at 608-268-0268.
 For more information on signs of nursing home abuse, ‘like’ Boller & Vaughan on Facebook.

 Motor vehicle accidents involving trucks are unfortunately common in Wisconsin.
 According to the Wisconsin Department of Transportation, there were 5,921 crashes involving large trucks in the state in 2020 alone.
 Getting into a wreck with […]

 COVID-19 has affected countless Wisconsin residents’ lives, but our nursing home population has been one of the groups that was hit hardest.
 According to data from the U.S. Centers for Medicare & Medicaid Services, as […]